PHONE / VIDEO CONFERENCE INTERVIEW SUGGESTIONS

 - How long was the last person in this position?

-- What do you see are the weak areas for this position/department?
+- What do you see are the weak areas, or challenges, for this position / department?

 - What are the objectives for this position?

-- What do you want your new person to achieve in the first 90 days?
+- What do you want your new person to achieve in the first few months?

-- Let them know you want this job.
+- YOU...
+If you want the position, please let them know you want this job.

 REMEMBER: